 Just because a message fails DMARC doesn’t mean it won’t be delivered.
 This simply indicates a lack of alignment between SPF and/or DKIM checks.

-DMARC commonly involves three mail receiver policies:
+DMARC involves three mail receiver policies:

 Monitor policy: p=none

-Failures can indicate several things:
+Failures can indicate multiple scenarios:

-• Your domain might be spoofed
+- Your domain might be spoofed

-• People within your organization are sending email from your domain without your knowledge
+- People within your organization are sending email from your domain without your knowledge

-• You haven’t specified a DKIM signature
+- You have yet to specify a DKIM signature

 Quarantine policy: p=quarantine

 After the receiving server checks the DMARC record to confirm alignment, it will follow the next course of action determined by your policy.
 With a policy of p=quarantine, mailbox providers will follow your direction and filter the mail into a quarantine or spam folder.
+This step is essential in keeping phishing and spoofing scams away from your recipients.

 Once you implement a p=quarantine policy, you’re at DMARC “enforcement.”
-This means you’re eligible to use BIMI, an email specification that allows brand logos to display within the inbox of supporting email clients.
+This means you’re eligible to use BIMI—an email specification that allows brand logos to display within the inbox of supporting email clients.

 Reject policy: p=reject